American Choral Directors Association

-The American Choral Directors Association (ACDA), headquartered in Oklahoma City, Oklahoma, is a non-profit organization with the stated purpose of promoting excellence in the field of choral music.
+The American Choral Directors Association (ACDA), headquartered in Oklahoma City, Oklahoma, is a non-profit organization with the stated purpose of promoting the field of choral music.
 Its membership comprises approximately 22,000 choral directors representing over a million singers.

-Background information

-ACDA is organized in six Regions, i.e., Midwestern, Eastern, Northwestern, Southern, Southwestern, and Western.
-Every year, conferences with topics pertaining to choral conductors are held - in even numbered years, a region conference is held in each region, and in odd numbered years, a national conference takes place in a major U.S. city.
-In 2009, ACDA celebrated its 50th Anniversary in Oklahoma City; in 2011, the national conference was held in Chicago, Illinois.
-The 2013 national conference was held in Dallas, Texas.
+ACDA is organized in six regions: Midwestern, Eastern, Northwestern, Southern, Southwestern, and Western.
+Every year, conferences with topics pertaining to choral conductors are held.
+In even numbered years, a region conference is held in each region, and in odd numbered years, a national conference takes place in a major U.S. city.
 In 2021, ACDA organized its first virtual national conference in response to the COVID-19 pandemic.
 In 2023, the organization returned to an in person conference, with Cincinnati serving as the host city.
-James Madison University was the host for the national chapter for 2011.
-Each year a different university hosts the yearly ACDA chapter.
+Each year, a different university hosts the yearly ACDA chapter.

-Conductors can apply to have their choirs perform at these conferences through a blind audition-CD process.
-Being accepted to sing at an ACDA conference is considered a great honor, both for a choir and for its conductor.
-Individual singers may also apply to sing with ACDA National or Regional Honor Choirs.
-About 300 singers are selected from around the country to sing in each national or regional choir.

 Their official publications are the Choral Journal, as well as the scientific research journal International Journal of Research in Choral Singing (online only).

-Robyn Hilger is the current executive director.
+As of 2020, Robyn Hilger was serving as the organization's executive director.